linanw/claw_machine_serial_service/readme.md

 this is a branch for small toy claw machine which is controlled from an arduino uno

+to select the sound devices, use `aplay --list-pcms` and change the string "plughw.......DEV=0" accordingly in index.js music_player = spawn("aplay", ["--device", "plughw:CARD=Device,DEV=0", music_file]

 this is a nodejs application which listens for commands from video SDK project